 - EHS-AA continues to work with U-M football stadium vendors/concession stands to prevent potential discharges into the storm water system.
-Concession stands were posted with signage detailing procedures for proper grease and wastewater management for these operations during the 2022 football season to reinforce proper waste management for these temporary operations.
+Concession stands were posted with signage detailing procedures for proper grease and wastewater management for these operations during the 2023 football season to reinforce proper waste management for these temporary operations.
 Forty-five (45) signs were provided for posting. - U-M's Graham Sustainability Institute no longer actively distributes the 2014-2015 Sustainability Guide.
 However, duplicative information can be found on the Planet Blue website (sustainability.umich.edu).
-During this reporting period, the Planet Blue homepage received approximately 5,284 unique views. - There were 30 unique views of the online visual story of storm water management on campus during this reporting report.
-There have been a total of 1,322 views of the story since its posting in July 2018.
+During this reporting period, the Planet Blue homepage received approximately 3,708 unique views. - There were 163 unique views of the online visual story of storm water management on campus during this reporting report.
+There have been a total of 1,485 views of the story since its posting in July 2018.
 The online visual story was a collaboration between UMAA's Office of Campus Sustainability (OCS), EHS-AA, and Architecture, Engineering and Construction (AEC).
-The visual story is located here: https://spark.adobe.com/page/WbT3dNsEUwCr4/ - As a community partner of the Huron River Watershed Council, UMAA supported the distribution of the 2023 Huron River Watershed Community Calendar.
-The 2023 calendar is a collaborative effort to educate communities about the importance of water stewardship and nonpoint source pollution prevention.
-In all, the HRWC and its partners distributed 43,400 2023 calendars to residents, staff, volunteers, constituents, and members of the watershed community.
-EHS-AA distributed 250 calendars to staff and campus visitors through meetings, trainings, and placement in publicly accessible locations. - U-M social media accounts continue to be a valuable outlet for water quality education on campus.
-During this reporting period, four posts were displayed on the University of Michigan's Twitter account and two posts were displayed on the University of Michigan Facebook page.
-One Facebook post on November 28, 2022 included our storm water educational video and has received 1,300 views.
-Below, Figure 1 depicts a typical Twitter posting that includes moving waves in the background.
+The visual story is located here: https://ocs.umich.edu/university-of-michigan-storm-water-management-highlights/ - As a community partner of the Huron River Watershed Council, UMAA supported the distribution of the 2024 Huron River Watershed Community Calendar.
+The 2024 calendar is a collaborative effort to educate communities about the importance of water stewardship and nonpoint source pollution prevention.
+In all, the HRWC and its partners distributed 48,000 2024 calendars to residents, staff, volunteers, constituents, and members of the watershed community.
+EHS-AA distributed 300 calendars to staff and campus visitors through meetings, trainings, and placement in publicly accessible locations. - U-M social media accounts continue to be a valuable outlet for water quality education on campus.
+During this reporting period, four posts were displayed on the University of Michigan's Twitter account, one Instagram "story" was posted and one post was displayed on the University of Michigan Facebook page.
+Below, Figure 1 depicts a typical Twitter posting that includes moving water in the background.